MobSF/docs/docker_options.md

      * Connected to mobsf_network

 3. mobsf
-   - Image: Latest MobSF
+   - Image: Latest MobSF image
    - Purpose: Runs the Mobile Security Framework application
    - Configuration:
-     * Volume mounted for data persistence
+     * Volume mounted for MobSF data persistence at /home/mobsf/.MobSF
      * Environment variables for PostgreSQL connection
      * Depends on postgres service
      * Extra host configuration for Docker host access required for adb connectivity
      * Connected to mobsf_network

+4. djangoq
+   - Image: Latest MobSF image
+   - Purpose: Runs DjangoQ2 to manage asynchronous task queues for MobSF
+   - Configuration:
+     * Command: Runs qcluster.sh to start DjangoQ2 clusters
+     * Volume mounted for MobSF data persistence at /home/mobsf/.MobSF
+     * Environment variables for PostgreSQL connection
+     * Depends on the postgres service.
+     * Connected to mobsf_network.

 Network:
    - A custom bridge network 'mobsf_network' is created for inter-service communication

-Note: All services are configured to restart automatically in case of failures.
+Note: All services are set to restart automatically in case of failures, except DjangoQ, which is configured to restart unless stopped.